tollfu/Toronto-Urban-Mobility-Analysis/README.md

 Approximately **3,979 unique traffic-count intersections** were initially identified.

 Traffic-count and signal datasets could not be matched perfectly because of differences in geographic coverage, coordinates, and street naming.
-Street names were cleaned and standardized where practical, while a small number of unresolved cases were excluded rather than forcing uncertain matches.
+Street names were cleaned and standardized where practical, while a small number of unresolved cases were excluded.

 ### Determining Main- and Side-Street Direction

-The traffic-count dataset reports movements geographically as north, south, east, and west, while signal operation depends on **main-street versus side-street demand**.
+The traffic-count dataset reports movements geographically as north, south, east, and west, while signal operation at intersections depends on **main-street versus side-street demand**.

-To bridge these representations, I developed a geometric orientation procedure:
+To bridge these interpretations, I developed a geometric orientation procedure:

 1. Match each signal's side-street name to Toronto Centreline data.
 2. Identify the centreline segment closest to the intersection.